SophieDeBenedetto/stream_chat/blog.md

 Notice that `:inserts` is empty, but `:deletes` contains a list with the DOM id of the item to be deleted.
 This instructs LiveView to remove the item with that DOM id from the rendered list of `@streams.messages`.
 If you pass a struct to `stream_delete`, LiveView will compute the DOM id to be deleted.
 Alternatively, if you don't have access to that struct or don't want to query for it, you can give `stream_delete` a third argument of the DOM id directly, either by re-computing it yourself or invoking the live stream's `dom_id/2` function stored in `@streams.messages.dom_id`.

 That's all we need to do to support our delete message functionality.
-Once we tell LiveView that there is a stream item to delete, the framework yet again takes care of the rest.
+Once we tell LiveView that there is a stream item to delete, the framework once again takes care of the rest.
+It re-renders the page, triggering LiveView JS framework code that removes the specified item from the rendered list of `@streams.messages`.

 Okay, we've covered a lot of ground.
 Let's wrap up.